 Congratulations to Professor Derron Wallace, who recently received two incredible awards in recognition of his research and scholarship!

 Professor Wallace is the recipient of the Emerging Scholar Award from the African Diaspora Special Interest Group of the Comparative and International Education Society (CIES).
-The award is given at the annual CIES Conference to exceptional scholars who are on the cutting edge and have the potential to make a contribution across the African Diaspora.
+The award is given at the annual CIES conference to exceptional scholars who are on the cutting edge and have the potential to make a contribution across the African diaspora.
 The selection committee is comprised of highly accomplished scholars who are members of the CIES African Diaspora Special Interest Group.

 Since its founding in 1956 as the first comparative education society in the world, the CIES has grown into a dynamic professional association and is dedicated to increasing the understanding of educational issues, trends, and policies through comparative, cross-cultural and international perspectives.
 The CIES African Diaspora Special Interest Group seeks to foster a community of scholars and practitioners to engage with the historical contexts and contemporary educational experiences of Black communities across the globe.
-A broader analysis of the educational realities of African descendants within and outside the United States offers the opportunity to review similar and different challenges, lessons, and new possibilities.
+A broader analysis of the educational realities of African descendants within and outside the U.S. offers the opportunity to review similar and different challenges, lessons, and new possibilities.

 Professor Wallace has also received the Most Outstanding Paper Award in International Studies from the American Educational Research Association (AERA) for "Negotiating Girls' Empowerment: Models of Assertive and Subversive Resistance in Rwanda's Only Inclusive School."
-The purpose of the Special Interest Group in International Studies is to provide a forum for the exchange of information among educators involved in research, planning, development, implementation, and evaluation of international studies.
+The purpose of the Special Interest Group in International Studies is to provide a forum for the exchange of information among educators involved in research, planning, development, implementation and evaluation of international studies.

 April 19, 2018